Production Apprenticeship Fast Track England

-- …have an understanding of audiences and how people ‘consume content’? – Do you watch, listen or engage with lots of different content on a daily basis and can you easily talk about what you like and dislike, or what works and doesn’t work for different types of audiences?
+- interested in, and understand how, people ‘consume content’ – do you watch, listen or engage with lots of different content on a daily basis and can you easily talk about what you like and dislike, or what works and doesn’t work for different types of audiences?

-- …are flexible and adaptable due to the pace of work, learning and production demands – Working at the BBC isn’t always a Monday to Friday, 9 to 5 job.
+- flexible and adaptable - due to the pace of work, learning and production demands, working at the BBC isn’t always a Monday to Friday, 9 to 5 job

 What are we offering?

-- Completion of a Level 3 Broadcast Assistant Production apprenticeship or Junior Content Producer apprenticeship supported by an experienced and established training provider.
+- Completion of a Level 3 production apprenticeship supported by an experienced and established training provider